5-300 Use of Force

 v.
 When appropriate, photograph probe entry sites or drive stun locations.

 b.
 Sworn employees shall routinely monitor the medical condition of a person who has been exposed to the electricity from a CEW until they are released to medical or other law enforcement personnel.

-2. Strikes from impact weapons shall not be administered to persons who are Compliant or are Passively or Actively Resisting as defined by policy (P&P 5-301).
+2. Strikes from impact weapons shall not be administered to persons who are Compliant or are Passively Resisting as defined by policy (P&P 5-301).

 3. In addition to standard medical treatment after use of force (in accordance with P&P 5-301), treatment for a person that has been struck with an impact weapon shall include visually inspecting the areas struck for signs of injury, when appropriate.